 One of the aspects of wealth building is being able to protect what you have accumulated.
 Even if you are extremely frugal with no debt, wealth that you have worked so hard for your entire life can be lost in various ways, among them:

-I’ve recently almost had to deal with the last one when the greedy 20-year-old waitress, whom I got involved in a three-car-accident with, tried to sue me, and the person driving behind me, by half a million dollars for non-existent injuries that she sustained.
+I’ve recently almost had to deal with the last one when a young lady, whom I got involved in a three-car-accident with, tried to sue me, and the person driving behind me, by half a million dollars for non-existent injuries that she sustained.
 Fortunately, I was adequately insured.
 The case was eventually settled, I paid nothing out of pocket, except half of my $1,000 deductible.

 Here’s how the story went.